top of page

 • Reduce membership fees by 30 percent.

-• Reaffirm community lead sprit with one world, one internet.
+• Reaffirm community lead spirit with one world, one internet.

 • Being a strong voice for businesses.